|Construction, design and engineering|

 The retaining wall dated from the early 1950’s.

-Figure 2 highlights the emergency works PDP instructed following the collapse. – Note plastic covering to protect against further destabilisation due to rainfall.
+Figure 2 highlights the emergency works Desmonde Associates instructed following the collapse. – Note plastic covering to protect against further destabilisation due to rainfall.
 The whole road area was subsiding downhill, endangering the stability of uphill properties together with utility services.

 Figure 3 provides a section view of the collapsed wall.
 The original concrete wall had both steel bar and rope reinforcement with trench fill foundations and a backing of stone masonry.
 This profile shows the rotational failure about the foundations and allegedly the result of the removal of passive ground support and undermining of the wall foundations.